 The Title IX Coordinator will notify both the Complainant and Respondent, in writing, if the School commences a formal investigation.
-Such notice will: identify the Complainant (unless there is good reason not to do so), and the Respondent; specify the date, time, and location (if known), and nature of the prohibited conduct; specify the potential violation(s) of this policy; and provide the name of the Investigator.
-A copy of this policy and statements of rights will also be provided to both the Complainant and Respondent.
+Such notice will: identify the Complainant (unless there is good reason not to do so) and the Respondent; specify the date, time, and location (if known), and nature of the prohibited conduct; specify the potential violation(s) of this Policy; and provide the name of the investigator.
+A copy of this Policy will also be provided to both the Complainant and Respondent.